krishnakaushik25/Locality-Sensitive-Hashing/README.md

 ## Approach

-Importing the required libraries and packages
+1.Importing the required libraries and packages

-Open the config.yaml file.
+2.Open the config.yaml file.
 (This is a configuration file that can be edited according to your dataset)

-Read the JSON file
+3.Read the JSON file

-Clean the JSON file
+4.Clean the JSON file

     - Reset index in the data